domoticz/domoticz/dzVents/documentation/README.md

 On the other hand, you have to make sure that dzVents can access the json without the need for a password because some commands are issued using json calls by dzVents.
 Make sure that in Domoticz settings under **Local Networks (no username/password)** you add `127.0.0.1` and you're good to go.

 # History

+## [3.0.3]
+- add isJSON, isXML, json, xml and customEvent attributes to customEvent object (consistent with response object)

 ## [3.0.2]
 - Add `PUT` and `DELETE` support to `openURL`